-I’m writing this post from Salzburg, Austria, just a few miles down the road from where the beloved Christmas carol “Stille Nacht” (better known to Americans as “Silent Night”) was penned almost 200 years ago.
+I’m posting this Silent Night coloring page from Salzburg, Austria.
+I’m just a few miles down the road from where the beloved Christmas carol “Stille Nacht” (better known to Americans as “Silent Night”) was penned almost 200 years ago.

 It has been snowing here, almost since we arrived, which makes for some picturesque views, albeit frigid sightseeing.